UO Principal Investigator

 Thomas is a Research Fellow in the Centre for Atmospheric Science at the University of Manchester.
 His past and present research activities involve in situ atmospheric trace gas and aerosol composition measurements, in particular using various mass spectrometry instruments on ground and airborne platforms.
 Thomas’s role at the Urban Observatory is to develop and operate sensors for air quality research and enable opportunities for others to do the same.

-Ian is a research associate working in the Centre for Atmospheric Science at the University of Manchester.
+Ian is a Research Fellow working in the Centre for Atmospheric Science at the University of Manchester.
 His research background was historically in the field of cloud microphysics and cloud-aerosol interactions and within the last 7 years his portfolio has expanded to incorporate bioaerosol detection.
 His current research activities involve deploying Ultra-Violet Light Induced Fluorescence bioaerosol spectrometers on research aircraft and at ground based sites to build inventories of bioaerosol emissions.
 He has a keen interest in developing new analysis methods using emerging machine learning classification algorithms to enhance bioaerosol classification capability.
 Ian’s role at the observatory is to develop and operate bioaerosol spectrometers for air quality research and to provide support for other users seeking to make real-time bioaerosol measurements.

 UO Chief Data Officer

 Ettore has a Masters Degree in Physics with a PhD in Computational Systems Biology and he has always been involved at the forefront of exciting and multidisciplinary fields.

 As a result he has developed a strong interest for Smart Cities, with all the angles that this notion entails.
 Ettore loves to contribute in enabling cities to become more connected, efficient and resilient through the use of data and smart technology.
 Further more, he enjoys seeing the positive impact that all this has in the world around him!

 Manchester Urban Institute Manager